 Think of it this way: foam rolling prepares the area by releasing tightness and bringing fresh blood to your muscles.
 Following up with a high-quality topical balm or lotion helps soothe the area right where you need it most.
 The active ingredients, like menthol and camphor, create cooling and warming sensations that ease discomfort on the surface, allowing you to get more out of every stretch and roll.
 By combining these two methods, you create a powerful, two-step approach to managing upper back stiffness and getting back to feeling your best.

-Target Sore Spots with Dragon Pain Relief Roll-Ups
+Target Sore Spots with a Pain Relief Roll-On

 When you’re foam rolling and find a particularly stubborn knot, the advice is often to pause and apply gentle, steady pressure.
 This is the perfect moment to bring in extra support.
 Our Dragon Pain Relief Roll-Ups are designed for this exact purpose.
 The no-mess applicator lets you pinpoint relief directly on those sore spots without getting anything on your hands.
 The formula gets to work quickly, with menthol and camphor delivering a soothing sensation to ease discomfort.
 This allows you to relax into the stretch more effectively.
 Plus, our balms are infused with nano-emulsified cannabinoids, which provide added support for the active ingredients.